melinaabella/mbti-counselor/README.md

 3. Then in the user.py file, it has a function that will print results (de-stressing tips) that's assigned to the user's type.
 4. mbti_counselor is the main program that combines everything together.

-this program covers all 16 types of personalities in the Myer's Brigg.
-I've done some heavy reading to make sure the right information is give.
+This program covers all 16 types of personalities in the Myer's Brigg.
+I've done some heavy reading to make sure the right information is given.
 I will continue to research this field of Psychology in hopes to enhance this generator further.

 Source: https://www.psychologyjunkie.com/2015/08/02/how-each-mbti-type-reacts-to-stress-and-how-to-help/